Fisherman found not guilty of murdering Irish man in Australia

 Mr Doan insisted he had closed his eyes, thrown his arms up to protect his face and forgot the tool was in his hand.

-When he opened his eyes, Mr McCarthy was on the ground, Mr Doan said.
+When he opened his eyes, Mr McCarthy had collapsed, Mr Doan said.

-He remained at the scene until emergency services arrived, telling police “it was me”, and claiming self-defence.–PA